-- 2.3.
-The Mobility and Access Committee for Scotland (MACS) 5 provides advice on matters about the needs of disabled persons in connection with transport. - 2.4. https://www.transport.gov.scot/media/47904/macs-annual-report-2019-20-easy-read.pdf 6 which provides background information of how the overall travel experience of disabled people could be enhanced. - 2.4.1.
-People with disabilities should be able undertake door-to-door journeys without barriers. - 2.4.2.
+- 2.1.
+The finances of the Fund will be administered by Transport Scotland. - 2.2.
+Decisions on applications will be taken by a Fund Management Group, which will comprise of representatives from Transport Scotland and the Mobility Access Committee for Scotland. - 2.3.
+The Mobility and Access Committee for Scotland (MACS) provides advice on matters about the needs of disabled persons in connection with transport. - 2.4.
+MACS issue an annual report which provides background information of how the overall travel experience of disabled people could be enhanced. - 2.4.1.
+People with disabilities should be able undertake door-to-door journeys without barriers.

+2.4.2.
 This has been divided into 5 stages of travel.